ENCCS/julia-for-hpda/content/sciml.rst

 .. callout::

-   The code in this lession is written for Julia v1.12.6.
+   The code in this lesson is written for Julia v1.12.6.

 A modelling problem
 -------------------